Farmington Hills Car Accident Lawyer

 Coverage levels vary.
 If injuries are severe and another driver was at fault, an individual may have a separate claim for pain and suffering, as well as long-term economic losses.
 Discuss coverage limits early on to have realistic expectations about medical bills and reimbursement.

-Some injuries take time to develop, especially soft tissue damage, the neck and back, and head injuries.
+A: Some injuries take time to develop, especially soft tissue damage, neck and back injuries, and head injuries.
 Continuing medical care, follow-up visits, and accurate reporting with medical providers help keep track of changes over time.

 If there are additional symptoms, further evaluations and imaging may be required.
 Keeping records and being consistent with medical care allows the legal process to match the full extent of an injury.